 Here they are after one thorough coat of Min-wax stain in Dark Walnut, I applied it with a brush and didn't rub it off as the instructions suggest.
 It took a little longer to dry but we wanted a dark color and the wood absorbed the stain like a sponge because we didn't pre-treat the wood.
 There was too much stain work to be carried out with this cottage so lessening the steps was easier....for me!
 The doors really stand out now and tie in together with the trims throughout the cottage.

 Remember the v-groove at the back of the boards?
-Well that became the door back and here's how that looks from the bedroom.
+Well that became the door backs and here's how that looks from the bedroom.

 Pretty neat huh?
 The wall treatment was created by my husband and I too and will be shared in another post soon.
 We were able to build the door for less than half of the cost that the hardware store was selling them for.
 We couldn't be happier with the new wall addition and the rugged barn door accenting it.